samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Scroll, Rarity Varies*

 A *Spell Scroll* bears the words of a single spell, written in a mystical cipher.
 If the spell is on your spell list, you can read the scroll and cast its spell without Material components.
 Otherwise, the scroll is unintelligible.
-Casting the spell by reading the scroll requires the spell’s normal casting time.
+Casting the spell by reading the scroll requires the spell's normal casting time.
 Once the spell is cast, the scroll crumbles to dust.
-If the casting is interrupted, the scroll isn’t lost.
+If the casting is interrupted, the scroll isn't lost.

 If the spell is on your spell list but of a higher level than you can normally cast, you make an ability check using your spellcasting ability to determine whether you cast the spell.
-The DC equals 10 plus the spell’s level.
+The DC equals 10 plus the spell's level.
 On a failed check, the spell disappears from the scroll with no other effect.

-The level of the spell on the scroll determines the spell’s saving throw DC and attack bonus, as well as the scroll’s rarity, as shown in the following table.
+The level of the spell on the scroll determines the spell's saving throw DC and attack bonus, as well as the scroll's rarity, as shown in the following table.

 | Spell Level | Rarity | Save DC | Attack Bonus |
 | --- | --- | --- | --- |